JoshStLee/FutureVox-UI-Wireframe/kddock/README.md

 ![KDDockWidgetsLogo](https://github.com/KDAB/KDDockWidgets/blob/1.7/images/kddockwidgets.png?raw=true)

-> ⚠️⚠️: If you're using QtQuick/QML it's recommended to use 2.0 branch.
-1.x will continue
+> ⚠⚠: It's recommended to start using the 2.0 branch, which should already be as stable as v1.7 but with more features.
-> to receive bug fixes for a long time but only for QtWidgets frontend.
+> 1.x will continue to receive bug fixes for a long time but only for QtWidgets frontend, not for QtQuick/QML.

 `KDDockWidgets` is a Qt dock widget library written by KDAB, suitable for replacing `QDockWidget` and implementing advanced functionalities missing in Qt.